What are injections?

-There is no specific preparation required for a radiology injection, however you will need to ring Epworth Medical Imaging and make an appointment.
-Please advise our reception staff if you are currently taking blood thinners or have an allergy to any medications.
+There is no specific preparation for a radiology injection at Epworth Medical Imaging, however you must schedule an appointment for your procedure and advise our reception staff if you are taking blood thinners or have an allergy to any medications.

-On the day of your appointment, please bring any previous x-rays, ultrasound, CT or MRI scans taken as part of your joint pain history.
-Please also tell the radiologist if you are allergic to any medications.
+Please bring any previous X-ray, ultrasound, CT or MRI scans requested as part of your pain medical history.

 On the day of your appointment

-Our friendly team of radiologists, radiographers and nurses will explain what will happen during the procedure and be more than happy to answer any of your questions.
+A team comprising a radiologist, radiographer and nurse will explain what will happen during your procedure and answer any questions.

-Back or spinal injections aim to treat non-operative back pain and are performed using either CT or fluoroscopy imaging.
-Imaging is used to ensure correct placement of the medication and improves patient safety.
+Back or spinal injections target non-operative back pain and are performed using either CT or fluoroscopy imaging.

-The radiologist will produce a report which will be sent directly to your GP or specialist – please contact your GP or specialist in order to discuss results.
+The radiologist will produce a report that will be sent directly to your GP or specialist.
+Please contact your referring doctor to discuss your results.